cvdebeer/MS2-Hallowed-Hunt/README.md

 - There was a bug on the hard level that caused the cards to stay flipped even when they weren't matched.
 This was resolved when I moved all my code into one JS file.
 - When navigating to the easy level, the start modal kept popping up.
 This was resolved by seperating the html and making the modal the index page.
 - When moving the mouse after hovering over the dropdown list, the list would not go away if nothing was selected.
 This was resolved with a click function allowing the User to close the dropdown list again.
+- There was a bug on playing the game on my Ipad.
+When the card flipped I only got a black card and didn't see that face-card.
+This was solved by making the background colour transparent.

 ## ![Pumpkin](https://res.cloudinary.com/dgsqmdssi/image/upload/v1570621003/Hallowed-Hunt/Pumpkin_orange_anrehj.svg) Deployment